arielsalminen/ResponsiveSlides.js/README.md

 Changelog
 ======

+v1.25 (2012-04-19) - No more flashing of unstyled slideshow before JS has loaded.
+Adds also better support for cases when JavaScript isn't available.

 v1.24 (2012-04-12) - Changes the way slideshow works if there's only one slide.
 Now all classes and max-width for the container are added, but we don't show the next and prev buttons anymore as they don't make much sense in that case.
 This version also fixes a bug which made the 'previous' button always go to the next slide.